Thinking About Birds

 I am a long-standing member of BirdLife Australia (for about 25 years now) and a member of the Australasian Wader Studies Group for almost as long.
 BirdLife Australia provides national leadership and advocacy, which underpins HBOC's regional focus - I think this is the model which should be adopted Australia-wide.

 My favourite bird is the Azure Kingfisher - partly because it is such a beautiful bird and partly because it is always found at tranquil and picturesque settings e.g. alongside quiet creek beds.
 The Scarlet-chested Parrot ranks highly for its beauty - although I have only seen it on three occasions (but several birds in total) it was #700 on my Australian bird list and that earns it a few bonus points!
 My thanks to Jim Smart who took the image that is the basis for the picture above, a copy of which sits framed on my mantelpiece.
+My 750th species was the Arafura Shrike-thrush: I have a photo of that on my mantlepiece too but it's not a stunner.

 I have a lot of time for the little Rufous Scrub-bird.
 I just love to hear them belt out their territorial calls - and often I get to see one, which is cream on the cake.
 I've even held some of them in the hand!